-Exams: There will be four unit exams and one comprehensive final exam for this class.
+Exams: There will be four unit exams, each worth 15% of your final grade, and one comprehensive final exam for this class.
 The average of your exam grades will account for 60% of your final grade.
 There will be no make up exams.
 The final exam will account for 20% of your final grade.
 If your final exam grade is greater than your lowest exam grade, then that grade will be replaced by the grade from your final exam.